euler-xyz/liquidation-bot-v2/README.md

 Bot to perform liquidations on the Euler platform.
 [Liquidation docs.](https://docs.euler.finance/euler-vault-kit-white-paper/#liquidation)

+## How it works

+0. **Setup**:
+    - The bot uses variables from both the config.yaml file and the .env file to configure settings and private keys.
+    - The startup code is contained at the end of the python/liquidation_bot.py file, which also has two variable to set for the bot - `notify` & `execute_liquidation`, which determine if the bot will post to slack and if it will execute the liquidations found.
+    - Some dependencies have to be installed, details on which can be found below.

+1. **Account Monitoring**:
+   - The primary way of finding new accounts is scanning for `AccountStatusCheck` events emitted by the EVC contract to check for new & modified positions.
+   - This event is emitted every time a borrow is created or modified, and contains both the account address and vault address.
+   - Health scores are calculated using the `accountLiquidity` function implemented by the vaults themselves.
+   - Accounts are added to a priority queue based on their health score with a time of next update, with low health accounts being checked most frequently.
+   - EVC logs are batched on bot startup to catch up to the current block, then scanned for new events at a regular interval.

+2. **Liquidation Opportunity Detection**:
+   - When an account's health score falls below 1, the bot simulates a liquidation transaction across each collateral asset.
+   - The bot gets a quote for how much collateral is needed to swap into the debt repay amount, and simulates a liquidation transaction on the Liquidator.sol contract.
+   - Gas cost is estimated for the liquidation transaction, then checks if the leftover collateral after repaying debt is greater than the gas cost when converted to ETH terms.
+   - If this is the case, the liquidation is profitable and the bot will attempt to execute the transaction.

+3. **Liquidation Execution - Liquidator.sol**:
+   - If profitable, the bot constructs a transaction to call the `liquidate_single_collateral` function on the Liquidator contract.
+   - The Liquidator contract then executes a batch of actions via the EVC containing the following steps:
+     1. Enables borrow vault as a controller.
+     2. Enable collateral vault as a collateral.
+     3. Call liquidate() on the violator's position in the borrow vault, which seizes both the collateral and debt position.
+     4. Withdraws specified amount of collateral from the collateral vault to the swapper contract.
+     5. Calls the swapper contract with a multicall batch to swap the seized collateral, repay the debt, and sweep any remaining dust from the swapper contract.
+     6. Transfers remaining collateral to the profit receiver.
+     7. Submit batch to EVC.

+    - There is a secondary flow still being developed to use the liquidator contract as an EVC operator, which would allow the bot to operate on behalf of another account and pull the debt position alongside the collateral to the account directly.
+This flow will be particularly useful for liquidating positions without swapping the collateral to the debt asset, fort hings such as permissioned RWA liquidations.

+4. **Swap Quotation**:
+   - The bot currently uses 1inch API to get quotes for swapping seized collateral to repay debt.
+   - 1inch unfortunatley does not support exact output swaps, so we perform a binary search to find the optimal swap amount resulting in swapping slightly more collateral than needed to repay debt.
+   - The bot will eventually have a fallback to uniswap swapping if 1inch is unable to provide a quote, which would also allow for more precise exact output swaps.

+5. **Profit Handling**:
+   - Any profit (excess collateral after repayment) is sent to a designated receiver address.
+   - Profit is sent in the form of ETokens of the collateral asset, and is not withdrawn from the vault or converted to any other asset.

+6. **Slack Notifications**:
+   - The bot can send notifications to a slack channel when unhealthy accounts are detected, when liquidations are performed, and when errors occur.
+   - The bot also sends a report of all low health accounts at regularly scheduled intervals, which can be configured in the config.yaml file.
+   - In order to receive notifications, a slack channel must be set up and a webhook URL must be provided in the .env file.

+## How the bot works

 ### Installation

 The bot can be run either via building a docker container or manually.